netceteragroup/esa-beam/README.md

 Build Dependent Software from Source
 ------------------------------------------
+Most of the plugin's dependent software is open source and can be compiled yourself.
+Here are scripts that automate these steps for you.

 ```bash
 # Run this compilation script (Fedora 64bit linux + cross compile for win32 )